BespredeL/encryption-form/README_EN.md

    ```

 4. **Include the Blade Directive in Your Template**:
-   Add @encryptFormScripts to your layout file or specific views where forms are encrypted.
+   Add `@encryptFormScripts` to your layout file or specific views where forms are encrypted.

 ## Usage

 ### Middleware

-For auto decryption of form data, add the DecryptRequestFields middleware to your Kernel:
+For auto decryption of form data, add the `DecryptRequestFields` middleware to your `Kernel`:

 ```php
 Add the middleware to your Kernel